ZJiangsan/Root_ECM_counting/README.md

 # Root_ECM_counting
-# adapted from p2pNet, making full use of the two heads, classification and regression, for multiple classes ECM counting
+# Adapted from p2pNet, making full use of the two heads, classification and regression, for simultaneous multi-class ECM counting